 The Bank uses Duration Gap Analysis (DGA) to evaluate the impact on Market Value of Equity (MVE).
-The following activities are undertaken by the Bank to develop the IRS DGA report: Group rate sensitive assets, liabilities and off balance sheet items under the broad categories as prescribed by RBI under various time buckets; and i.
-Compute Modified Duration (MD) of these categories of assets/ liabilities and off-balance sheet items using the common maturity, coupon and yield parameters.
+Interest Rate Sensitivity using DGA is evaluated grouping rate sensitive assets, liabilities and off balance sheet items under the broad categories as prescribed by RBI under various time buckets; and i.
+Compute Modified Duration (MD) of these categories of assets/liabilities and off-balance sheet items using the common maturity, coupon and yield parameters.